5T33Z0/OC-Little-Translated/14_OCLP_Wintel/WIiFi_Sonoma.md

 	- **Broadcom**: `BCM94322`, `BCM94328`
 	- **Required Kexts**: corecaptureElCap, IO80211ElCap, AirPortAtheros40 (for Atheros only)

-Thanks to Dortania's OpenCore Legacy Patcher, it's possible to re-enable these Wi-Fi cards by patching some system files (as well as injecting additional kexts via OpenCore).
-If you want to know how OCLP Wi-Fi patching works, [have a look at this post](https://www.insanelymac.com/forum/topic/357087-macos-sonoma-wireless-issues-discussion/?do=findComment&comment=2809940).
+Thanks to Dortania's OpenCore Legacy Patcher (OCLP), it's possible to re-enable these Wi-Fi cards by patching some system files (as well as injecting additional kexts via OpenCore).
+If you want to know how Wi-Fi patching with OCLP works, [have a look at this post](https://www.insanelymac.com/forum/topic/357087-macos-sonoma-wireless-issues-discussion/?do=findComment&comment=2809940).

-Although OCLP allows changing some settings in the app, the option to manually enable Wi-Fi patching has not been implemented (yet).
-So we have to either force-enable it manually in the Source Code and then run OCLP with modified settings to apply Wi-Fi root patches (Method 1) or spoof a compatible Wi-Fi device (Mehod 2) so OCLP detects a compatible Wi-Fi war it can patch.
-However, the 2nd method did not work for me.

 ## Instructions